zhorabay/Awesome-books/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, pplease, feel free to star the repository and share it with others who might benefit from it.
+If you like this project, please, feel free to give a star to the repository and share it with others who might benefit from it.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse team and Code reviewers who helped us with creating this project.
+I would like to thank the Microverse team and Code reviewers who helped me create this project and my husband and daughter for their tremendous support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>